Tommy Recco: Investigation

-Trial and imprisonment
+Trial, imprisonment and death

-Tommy Recco's lawsuit opened on 6 June 1983.
-Mama Recco, as Tommy's mother is nicknamed, and his wife, Chantal Recco, were the only two who believed in his innocence.
+Tommy Recco's trial began on 6 June 1983.
+Mama Recco, as Tommy's mother was nicknamed, and his wife, Chantal Recco, were the only two who believed in his innocence.
 During the trial, he continued to proclaim his innocence.
 He was interrogated in particular on the motive for the murder of the girl's father in Carqueiranne.
 Recco still recognized his impulsive side that probably led him to kill his godfather 23 years earlier.
 Psychiatrists were asked about Recco's mental state and they said that he was completely sane.
 His boiling and impulsive character led to a flurry of uncontrolled violence that drove him to murder.
 Paul Lombard was a supporter of Recco.
 On 14 June, Recco was sentenced to life imprisonment with a minimum term of 18 years.

-Eligible for release since January 1998, Recco has submitted multiple applications for parole since 2001, but all have been rejected.
-Antoine Recco, him, was released for medical reasons in May 2010, after almost 28 years in prison.
+Eligible for release since January 1998, Recco submitted multiple applications for parole from 2001 on, but all were summarily rejected.
+Antoine Recco was released for medical reasons in May 2010, after almost 28 years in prison.
 He continued to live in Corsica until his death on 19 October 2016.

-Recco is serving his sentence in the prison at Borgo, Haute-Corse, and is one of France's oldest prisoners.
+Recco served his sentence in the prison at Borgo, Haute-Corse, and was one of France's oldest prisoners.
 After numerous requests for parole and suspension of sentence for health reasons, all of which were rejected, he filed a new application for release under electronic surveillance in May 2017 and October 2021 but did not obtain it.

 A referral to the European Court of Human Rights was made on 30 June 2023 and examined in February 2024 on the basis of Article 3 of the Declaration of Human Rights.
-The court is expected to hand down its decision at the end of 2025.
+The court was expected to hand down its decision at the end of 2025.
 In October 2024, Recco left Borgo Prison to be transferred to the Salon-de-Provence Detention Centre due to cancer, from which he had been suffering for several years.
 This news disgusted Guy Maurel, who believed that the murderer of his wife should not receive any special treatment.

+Recco died in prison on 20 November 2025, at the age of 91.

-TV documentary
+Television documentary

 Recco was featured in "La malédiction des Recco" broadcast in June 2009 and December 2010 in Faites entrer l'accusé presented by Christophe Hondelatte on France 2.